zspitz/dlr/docs/dlr-overview/language-implementation-1.md

 - We model 'if' with ConditionalExpression, which returns the value of its consequent or alternative expression, whichever executes.
 The types of the branches must match the type of the ConditionalExpression.
 If there's no alternative expression, then we use a DefaultExpression with the matching type.
 Languages with distinct notions for statements often have a 'e1 ? e2 : e3' expression since their 'if' cannot return values, but they can model this with ConditionalExpression.

 DefaultExpression serves two useful purposes in our expression-based model.
 First the Expression.Empty factory returns a DefaultExpression with Type void.
 This can be useful if you need an expression in a value-resulting position that matches the containing expressions result type.
-The second use of DefaultExpression is when you do have a non-void Expression in which you do need to sometimes return the "default(T)" value.
-Without this expression, you would have to generate a lot more ET to express "default(T)".
+The second use of DefaultExpression is when you do have a non-void Expression in which you do need to sometimes return the "`default(T)`" value.
+Without this expression, you would have to generate a lot more ET to express "`default(T)`".

 Often you do not need to use Expression.Empty to match a containing node's result type.
 There are expressions used in common patterns, typically control flow expression, where the result value is not used.
 For these common patterns, some nodes implicitly convert to void or squelch a result value.
 SwitchExpression, ConditionalExpression, TryExpression, BlockExpression, LambdaExpression, GotoExpression, and LabelExpression all automatically convert their result expression to void if they themselves have a void Type property (or delegate with result type in the case of lambdas).